 Here are the major categories available to do-it-yourselfers.

 Recycled Kitchen Cabinets

 Standard kitchen cabinets are not going to be as rugged as cabinets built specifically for garage use.
 But used kitchen cabinets can be easy to find, given the popularity of kitchen remodeling, at very attractive prices.
-If you really want to install some cabinets in your garage, scout around for some used kitchen units.
+If you want to install some cabinets in your garage, then scout around for some used kitchen units.
 Check local classified ads, or seek some advice from a remodeling contractor.